WHERE THE CRUISE WENT AND WHAT WAS IT LIKE:

 Our River Cruise Experience

-We did the Magnificent Europe river cruise with Avalon Waterways a few years ago – they are now part of the Globus group.
+We did the Magnificent Europe river cruise with Avalon Waterways a many years ago – they are now part of the Globus group.
 Those were the earlier days of river cruising, but we could tell then that it was going to take off like hotcake … and it has.

 Our cruise was very pleasant, the scenery along the rivers were stunningly beautiful, the food, service and our stateroom on board our riverboat more than met our expectations and the land excursions took us to really interesting historic towns and villages.